dsmurl/mirror-ball/docs/initial-plan.md

   - ECR pull permissions for the service
   - CloudFront OAC permissions to S3
   - Two GitHub OIDC deploy roles:
-    - `mirrorball-deployer` — permissions to deploy/update (Pulumi up), build/push images, sync site.
+    - `mirror-ball-creator` — permissions to deploy/update (Pulumi up), build/push images, sync site.
-    - `mirrorball-destroyer` — permissions to destroy the stack (Pulumi destroy).
+    - `mirror-ball-destroyer` — permissions to destroy the stack (Pulumi destroy).
 Use only in a dedicated GitHub Action workflow.

 Outputs: